sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 **8. REST call /rest/risk (opaque userid + token)**

-The login service validates userid/password and, if correct, makes a REST call to the `https://riskid.cloud.sorbay.com/rest/risk` location on the sorbay_risk service, passing an opaque* **userid** and the **token**, plus the **API key** as `X-API-Key` HTTP request header.
+The login service validates userid/password and, if correct, makes a REST call to the `https://riskid.cloud.sorbay.com/rest/risk` location on the sorbay_risk service, passing an **opaque userid** and the **token**, plus the **API key** as `X-API-Key` HTTP request header.

+!!! info "opaque userid"
-&#42; The opaque userid should be unique and unchanging per user, but it should not be possible to derive it from login userid and/or API-Key.
+    The opaque userid should be unique and unchanging per user, but it should not be possible to derive it from login userid and/or API-Key.
     Formally, the opaque userid is limited to max 128 characters, where upper and lower case letters and numbers are allowed, as well as '+/=-_', i.e. covers hex-, base64- and base64url-encodings.
     Technical approaches for the opaque userid would include a randomly generated userid  that is stored along other user data somewhere where only the login service has access, or an HMAC based on a secret key that only the login service knows.

 **9. risk score**